 Pramod Kumar KG

-Pramod Kumar KG is the Managing Director of Eka Cultural Resources & Research, a museum consulting company in New Delhi.
-He also set up the Anokhi Museum of Hand Printing at Jaipur and was its founder director.
-He was the first director of the Jaipur Literature Festival in 2006 and is currently the consulting editor from India for the Textiles Asia Journal.
-He curated the exhibition, Bhutan: An Eye to History at the National Gallery of Modern Art, New Delhi in 2009, which was inaugurated by His Majesty Jigme Khesar Namgyel Wangchuck, the King of Bhutan.
-His book on royal photographic portraiture in India was released in 2011.
-Pramod is also the co-director of the Mountain Echoes Literary Festival.
-His book, Posing for Posterity: Royal Indian Portraits was launched in May 2012.
+Pramod Kumar KG is the managing director of Eka Cultural Resources & Research, India’s only museum consulting company.
+He was the founder director of the Anokhi Museum of Hand Printing at Jaipur and was the first director of the Jaipur Literature Festival in 2006.
+He curated the exhibition, Bhutan: An Eye To History at the National Gallery of Modern Art, New Delhi in 2009, which was inaugurated by His Majesty Jigme Khesar Namgyel Wangchuck, King of Bhutan.
+Pramod is a co-director of the Mountain Echoes literary festival and the author of Posing for Posterity: Royal Indian Portraits.

 Neerja Misra, a Fulbright Fellow, has been Head of the Department of English and Vice-Principal, Kanoria College, Jaipur.
 Currently, she is involved with Bodh, an NGO working for primary education.
 She has translated both prose and poetry from Hindi and Rajasthani and has edited a number of publications.

 Aditi completed her PG in Event Management Advertising and Media from National Institute of Event Management, Mumbai.
 She has been a part of Siyahi since its inception and handles logistics for Siyahi events.
 She also manages Public Relations and Human Resources for the organization.
 Aditi is a keen photographer and an ardent traveler.